-We are committed to safeguarding children and young people from peer on peer abuse and bullying and we expect all our people to share this commitment.
-This policy sets out how Caldmore Primary Academy will deliver these responsibilities.
+We are committed to safeguarding children and young people from peer-on-peer abuse and bullying and we expect all our people to share this commitment.
+This policy sets out how we will deliver these responsibilities.

-This policy should be read in conjunction with the latest 'Keeping Children Safe in Education', which is statutory guidance to be read and followed by academies and colleges, and alongside 'Working Together to Safeguard Children' (March 2018), a guide to inter-agency working to safeguard and promote the welfare of children.
+This policy should be read in conjunction with the latest 'Keeping Children Safe in Education', which is statutory guidance to be read and followed by academies and colleges, and alongside 'Working Together to Safeguard Children' a guide to inter-agency working to safeguard and promote the welfare of children and advice to schools 'Sexual violence and sexual harassment between children in schools and colleges'.